-Coming from the house of the most popular hair care brand Indulekha, the newly launched Indulekha Bringha Hair Cleanser is targeted to fight severe hair loss problems.
+Coming from the house of the most popular hair care brand Indulekha, the newly launched Indulekha Shampoo is targeted to fight severe hair loss problems.
 Every bottle claims to contain 9 Full Bhringraj Plant Extracts whose hair benefits are widely known.
-The brands makes some promising claims and myself being a regular user of the Indulekha Bringha Hair Oil, I couldn’t miss getting it, especially when it was meant to be used along with the hair oil for effective hair loss prevention and hair regrowth.
-Now that, I have been possessing the hair cleanser for quite sometime, keep reading to know what I think about it.
+The brand makes some promising claims and myself being a regular user of the Indulekha Bringha Hair Oil, I couldn’t miss getting it, especially when it was meant to be used along with the hair oil for effective hair loss prevention and hair regrowth.
+Now that, I have been possessing the hair cleanser for quite some time, keep reading to know what I think about it.

-Indulekha Bringha Hair Cleanser is not your regular shampoo but an ayurvedic medicine for hairfall.
+Indulekha Hair Cleanser is not your regular shampoo but an ayurvedic medicine for hair fall.
 Enriched with Bhringraj, a herb known in Ayurveda as Keshaj ” The king of Hair”.
-Extracts from Bhringraj plant are known for its medicinal properties of reviving and regenerating new hair.
-Indulekha Hair Cleanser contains herbs like Amla, Tulsi, Rosemary and Shikakai.
-It helps to restore natural goodness of your hair, improve hair health and reduce hair fall.
+Extracts from the Bhringraj plant are known for their medicinal properties of reviving and regenerating new hair.
+Indulekha Hair Cleanser contains herbs like Amla, Tulsi, Rosemary, and Shikakai.
+It helps to restore the natural goodness of your hair, improve hair health and reduce hair fall.
 Suitable for all hair types.

 Excipients: Shampoo Base Q.S.

 Preservatives: DMDM Hydantoin, Methylchloroispthiazolinone and Methylisothiazolinone.

 The packaging says No Added Fragrance and No Added Colour.

 - Bhringraj (Eclipta alba) is an excellent herb known to arrest hair fall.
 Its natural cooling properties cool down your scalp and alleviate stress to a great extent.